sfiorini/MMDrawerController/README.md

   carthage update
   ```

-3. Follow the rest of the [standard Carthage installation instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add MBProgressHUD to your project.
+3. Follow the rest of the [standard Carthage installation instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add MMDrawerController to your project.

 ---
 ##Creating a Drawer Controller